Nao-Komatsu/arecu/README.md

 ### assc
 Assc needs to be connected to the device.

-Taking a screenshot for default filename (ss.png).
+Taking a screenshot for default filename (ss.png) :
 ```
 $ ass
 ```

-Specify a filename and taking a screenshot.
+Specify a filename and taking a screenshot :
 ```
 $ ass -o <filename>
 ```